 The whole thing runs for the best part of three hours but never outstays its welcome.
 Tarantino here makes full use of his lengthy running time, packing in a riot of incidental visual and aural detail and allowing scenes to play out for just as long as they need.
 The whole thing is a love letter to Hollywood, to L.A. and to the tail end of the 1960s and is hugely entertaining.
 Pitt and DiCaprio make memorable onscreen buddies.
 Neither of them has ever been better.
 Nor, arguably, has Tarantino.
 The amazing cast to be found in its numerous, additional bit parts includes Dakota Fanning, Luke Perry, Timothy Olyphant, Al Pacino, Kurt Russell, Emile Hirsch, Michael Madsen, Zoe Bell, Scoot McNairy and Brenda Vaccaro.
 And the level of sheer background detail may make this a film you’ll want to return to again and again.

 Once Upon A Time… In Hollywood is out in the UK on Wednesday, August 14th.
+ON all major VoD platforms in April.
 Watch the film trailer below: